 DCA Hard Costs identified as “Contractor Services” are costs associated with work performed by the primary General Contractor.
 This Contractor work scope would be further defined in the Uses of Funds tab of the Owner’s Core application, DCA Rehabilitation Work Scope form, DCA Schedule of Values form, and the executed agreement between the Owner and Contractor.
 The project oversight of the Contractor’s work scope, including DCA QAP requirements, must be defined in the executed agreement between the Owner and the Architect.
 In addition, the Contractor work scope would be subject to the QAP Identity of Interest limitations, Front-End Cost Review, and Contractor Cost Certification requirements.

-DCA Hard Costs identified as “Other Construction Hard Costs” are deemed to be work managed directly by the Ownership.
-This Hard Cost category is intended for very limited use and would be a small percentage of the overall Hard Cost Budget.
-Past DCA approved uses for this category have been for owner installed window blinds and owner contracted power company parking lot lighting.
+DCA Hard Costs identified as “Other Construction Hard Costs” are costs associated with work managed directly by the Ownership.
+This Hard Cost category is intended for limited use and would be a small percentage of the overall Hard Cost Budget.
+Past DCA approved uses for this category have been for owner installed window blinds, and owner contracted power company parking lot lighting.
 The “Other Construction Hard Costs” work scope must be identified and approved by DCA both at application and prior to construction commencement.
 Documents certifying the actual cost must be maintained by the ownership and submitted to DCA with the appropriate Construction Services submissions.

-For any project utilizing Georgia Housing and Finance Authority (GHFA) administered funds (i.e., HOME, NHTF, CDBG-DR, TCAP funds), a Pre-construction Conference shall be scheduled prior to the GHFA loan closing event and must occur prior to the commencement of construction to review federal compliance requirements and draw request procedures.
-An onsite OAC Meeting shall be scheduled monthly.
+For any project utilizing Georgia Housing and Finance Authority (GHFA) administered funds (i.e., HOME, NHTF, CDBG-DR, TCAP funds), a Pre-construction Conference must occur prior to the commencement of construction to review federal compliance requirements and draw request procedures.

 DESIGN SUBMITTALS AND CONSTRUCTION MONITORING